BlueStaxks/Linear_Algebra_Matrix/README.md

 Ax=b()                     // This function finds x. if there is more than one solution, this function will return particular solution.

+is_in()                    // This boolean function return true if a given vector is in C(A).
+A is a given matrix.

 matrix_diagonalize_BF()    // This function do brute force way to find all eigenvalues.
 Trying 1 to p-1.

 matrix_diagonalize_fast()  // This function is a faster diagonalize function. check the document about Galois Field Matrix in this repository.
 (The document is not yet fully written)